Paulette Cooper: Lawsuits

 In April 1978, the Washington Post published a pair of articles based on the seized documents.
 One covered Cooper's frame-up in detail.
 In the first article, author Ron Shaffer wrote: "The 'attack and destroy' campaign carried out by the Church of Scientology's 'Guardian's Office' to silence critics has involved illegal surveillance, burglaries, forgeries and many forms of harassment, according to sources close to an intensive federal investigation of the Scientologists' activities."
 The Church of Scientology of California falsely accused Cooper of helping prepare the Post stories, an alleged violation of the 1976 settlement terms.
 The church filed yet another lawsuit against her on May 25, 1978, and the New York church did the same the following month.
 Cooper counter-sued in both cases.

 On March 9, 1981, Cooper sued the Boston church and L. Ron and Mary Sue Hubbard for $25 million.
 In August the church filed its 18th lawsuit against her for discouraging celebrity support of a benefit auction for a new Celebrity Centre in Los Angeles.

 Around the same time, however, changes in church leadership created a push to settle all outstanding lawsuits and charges.
 In February 1985, Cooper finally settled with the church for an undisclosed amount.
-On a couple of occasions, even after the settlement, the church strangely tried to bribe Cooper to spy for them.
+On a few occasions following the settlement, the church tried to bribe Cooper to spy for them.